google/guava/README-typetools.md

-This is a version of Guava with additional type annotations for the Checker Framework.
+This is a version of Guava that is annotated with type annotations for the Checker Framework.

 The annotations are only in the main Guava project, not in the "Android" variant that supports JDK 7 and Android.